Abhinandan411/Tailwind-CSS-Project/VS Code Clone using Tailwind_CSS/readme.md

 # This is the VS Code Clone web page
-## This project is made by using Tailwind CSS.
+## This project is made by using Pure HTML and Tailwind CSS.